It's in the Mornin'

 "It's in the Mornin'" is a song by American R&B singer Robin Thicke with American rapper Snoop Dogg.
-Was released on 2010 as the single of his fourth studio album Sex Therapy: The Session, with the record labels Star Trak Entertainment and Interscope Records.
+The song was released on 2010 as the single of his fourth studio album Sex Therapy: The Session, with the record labels Star Trak Entertainment and Interscope Records.

 Music video

 A music video for the single was shot in March 2010 with The Price Is Rights Manuela Arbeláez playing his love interest.
 The video premiered on May 9, 2010.